Potol Posto

 4. Temper the oil with red chilli and kaalo jeere.
 Add potatoes and fry them on medium heat until golden.

-5. Add the poppy-and-coconut paste, and the remaining salt (7 g).
+5. Add the poppy-and-coconut paste, and the remaining salt (7 g) and sugar.
 Continue cooking on medium heat until the poppy seeds develop a nutty flavour.

 6. Add in the fried potol and continue cooking until done.
 Add a little hot water to form a thick gravy that just barely coats the vegetables.